 There’s always the shopping option.
 You’ll see when you arrive in Unawatuna that there is one way in and one way out so the street joining it all is packed full of gifts.
 From hand picked Ceylon tea to unique hand crafted ornaments, you’ll find everything you need to take a piece of Sri Lanka home with you.

-Koco’s Beach Grill – How could we not recommend a good old fashioned British jacket potato.
-The owner of Coco’s has brought a piece of the UK to Unawatuna with his traditional chip shop Fish & Chips as well as some awesome cheese and bean topped jackets.
+The owner of Koco’s Beach Grill has brought a piece of the UK to Unawatuna with his traditional Fish & Chips as well as some awesome cheese and bean topped jacket potatoes.

 Luxury – Cocobay Unawatuna – One of the most popular hotels in Sri Lanka.
 Cocobay is a popular holiday destination for all travellers of all ages!